 Full Waveform Inversion

-Full Waveform Inversion (FWI) is a methodology that seeks to find a high-resolution, high-fidelity velocity model of the subsurface capable of matching individual synthetic seismic waveforms with an original raw field dataset.
+Full Waveform Inversion (FWI) is a methodology that seeks to find high-resolution, high-fidelity velocity models of the subsurface capable of matching individual synthetic seismic waveforms with an original raw field dataset.
 This is achieved iteratively by determining and minimizing a residual; the difference between modeled and recorded data.

-The PGS refraction based FWI utilizes diving waves; wavefronts continuously refracted upwards through the earth due to the presence of a vertical velocity gradient.
-FWI is successful in resolving small scale velocity features; in particular, in shallow-water environments where reflection based methods are limited.
+PGS FWI utilizes the full wavefield, so both diving waves (wavefronts continuously refracted upwards through the earth due to the presence of a vertical velocity gradient) and reflections.
+FWI is successful in resolving small scale features; in particular, in shallow-water environments where reflection based tomographic inversion methods are limited.

-The method begins from an initial starting model which is then iteratively improved using a sequence of linearized local inversions, to solve a fully non-linear problem.
-3D FWI is most commonly, but not solely, used to recover high-resolution P-wave velocity models.
+The method begins from an initial starting model which is then iteratively improved using a sequence of linearized inversions, to solve the full non-linear 3D FWI problem.

 Low frequencies in the field data are essential for robust and effective inversion without cycle skipping issues.
 GeoStreamer® dual-sensor acquisition provides these crucial low frequencies from the deep tow of the streamer.
 To ensure convergence of the model and avoid cycle skipping, FWI starts with the lowest frequencies in the data which contain coherent energy.
 The frequency content may subsequently be increased to add spatial resolution to the updates.